bochilien/cybersecurity/class_2/Week_2_GRC/Day_2_Sep_23/Activities/01_Threat_Modeling_Steps_1_4/Unsolved/README.md

-## Activity File: Threat Modeling, Steps 1-4 bo
+## Activity File: Threat Modeling, Steps 1-4

 Today, you’ll play the role of a security consultant contracted to advise a financial technology firm called GeldCorp.